-Any system supporting assertions in some language enables the programmer to easily deactivate assertions.
+Any system supporting assertions enables the programmer to easily deactivate assertions.
 Hence we provide a module AssertWithoutCheck with a function assert that is just implemented as the identity function on its third argument and does not check any assertion.
 To deactivate assertions the programmer replaces import Assert by import AssertWithoutCheck in their program.